EvilGroundZero/DockerRunKit/README.md

 # DockerRunKit

-DockerRunKit is an API solution developed by CyberAliens to manage VPS servers efficiently, enabling each team to run PWN and WEB challenges independently without port conflicts.
+DockerRunKit is an API solution developed by CyberAliens for CTF platform developers.
+It is designed to manage VPS servers efficiently, enabling each team to run PWN and WEB challenges independently without port conflicts.
 This project is built using the FastAPI framework.

 ## Table of Contents